teiresias-personal-data-discovery/teiresias-system/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Discovery and Inventory of Personal Data in Distributed Systems Environments
 *Teiresias* is a distributed system, consisting of an Apache Airflow Celery Cluster and an additional Client-Server architecture for semi-automatic discovery and inventory of personal data in distributed systems environments.

+See the related paper: https://arxiv.org/pdf/2209.10412

 ---